teaconmc/VoteMe/README.md

 ### `GET /v1/artifacts/<id>`

 Fetch an artifact for voting by its UUID.
-Example Response:
+Example response:

 ```json
 {